 Welcome from the Division Head:

-My name is Dr. Robert Schellenberg.
-I am an Internist and Allergist / Immunologist at St. Paul’s Hospital in Vancouver and a Professor in the Faculty of Medicine at the University of British Columbia (UBC) and the Head of the UBC Division of Allergy and Clinical Immunology in the Department of Medicine, University of British Columbia.
+My name is Dr. Amin Kanani and I am an Allergist and Clinical Immunologist at St. Paul’s Hospital in Vancouver and a Clinical Associate Professor in the Faculty of Medicine at the University of British Columbia (UBC) and the Head of the UBC Division of Allergy and Clinical Immunology in the Department of Medicine, University of British Columbia.
 Welcome to our web site, we hope you find this site informative and the links helpful.